onelei/ExcelToXML/README.md

 # How To Use
 1=> Download the ExcelToXML_Install.zip
-2=> Extract the ZIP file to this direction
+2=> Extract the ZIP file to this directory.
 ![](https://github.com/onelei/ExcelToXML/blob/master/ImgCache/mulu.png)
 3=> Run the setup.exe
 4=> Open a Excel file, you will find the excel like this